oskardudycz/event-driven.io/content/posts/2024-02-11--introducing_emmett/index.pl.md

 ![cover](2024-02-11-cover.png)

 **Simple is not easy.
 Each person has its definition of it.** For me, it means that when I look at the solution, I think: _"So simple.
-Why didn't I come up with it?".
+Why didn't I come up with it?"_.
 That also means that it's straightforward to understand.

 **In recent years, I went down the rabbit hole trying to explain to you and other readers that Event Sourcing and CQRS can be effective and simple.** I wrote hundreds of articles, delivered samples in multiple languages and worked on tooling like Marten and EventStoreDB.
 I'm also doing [workshops and consultancy](/pl/training).